June 11

 See it on Amazon

-Pentola just means pot in Italian, so this is a 7-quart stock pot with a colander insert for easily draining pasta.
+Pentola means pot in Italian, so this is a 7-quart stock pot with a colander insert for draining pasta.
 The price includes the pot, the colander insert, and the lid.
 If you cook a lot of pasta, this is a great choice, because you get the insert as well as a nice-sized stock pot you can use for other things.

 This is not the All-Clad Copper Core, but the insert looks and works like this: